svalgaard/certbot-dns-infoblox/README.md

 -----

-This is based on the work in [certbot-dns-ipsconfig](https://github.com/m42e/certbot-dns-ispconfig) and the package [infoblox-client](https://github.com/infobloxopen/infoblox-client) python package.
+This is based on the work in [certbot-dns-ipsconfig](https://github.com/m42e/certbot-dns-ispconfig) and the [infoblox-client](https://github.com/infobloxopen/infoblox-client) python package.